 Drone companies are taking proactive measures to respond to the needs for pandemic prevention and control.
 These measures improve the delivery speed and increase the efficiency of transporting COVID-19 samples, quarantine supplies, or other specific samples that require special transportation conditions, such as a particular temperature or humidity.
 Drone delivery solutions relieve personnel shortage and reduce contact between samples and personnel in the transportation process, containing the spread of the virus.

 There are situations when traditional modes of medical care delivery are not possible.
-In cases of epidemics, natural disasters, or other emergencies, treatment requires modern technologies that combine various features.
-A telemedical drone finds the exact location through GPS and transfers a customized equipment kit to the destination point.
-Further, it also facilitates a real-time session with a healthcare professional on how to proceed with self-treatment.
+In cases of epidemics, natural disasters, or other emergencies, treatment requires modern technologies that combine various features like remote healthcare and real-time health monitoring.
+Likewise, a telemedical drone finds the exact location through GPS and transfers customized equipment kits or medications to the destination point.
+This ensures efficient patient care in event of emergencies even if conventional transport options are unavailable or restricted.

 EHang – Transportation Drone